Charge density waves and electronic properties of superconducting kagome metals

-The pristine phase of $A$V$_3$Sb$_5$ crystallizes in the hexagonal structure with the space group of $P6/mmm$ (No.191), as shown in Fig. \ref{fig1_str_phonon}(a).
-The calculated lattice constants are 5.41 \AA~ ($a$) and 8.89 \AA~ ($c$) for KV$_3$Sb$_5$, 5.42 \AA~ and 9.09 \AA~ for RbV$_3$Sb$_5$ and 5.44 \AA~ and 9.33 \AA~ for CsV$_3$Sb$_5$.
-Within this phase, there are four independent Wyckoff sites: (0, 0, 0) for alkali atom, (0.5, 0, 0.5) for V, (0, 0, 0.5) for Sb1 and (1/3, 2/3, $z$) for Sb2, where $z$ = 0.7566 for K, 0.7501 for Rb and 0.7425 for Cs.
-The V atoms form the kagome layer and Sb1 occupies the centers of the V hexagons.
-This kagome layer is sandwiched by the honeycomb lattices of Sb2.
-Neighboring kagome layers are separated by alkali ions.
-Three materials are nonmagnetic in our calculations, consistent with experiments\cite{Ortiz2019materials,Kenney2021}.
+\textit{CDW deformation --} The pristine phase of $A$V$_3$Sb$_5$ crystallizes in the hexagonal structure with the space group of $P6/mmm$ (No.191), as shown in Fig. \ref{fig1_str_phonon}(a).
+The V atoms form the kagome layer, with Sb occupying V hexagon centers.
+Two additional honeycomb layers of Sb atoms sandwich the kagome lattice.
+Three materials are nonmagnetic in our calculations, consistent with experiments \cite{Ortiz2019materials,Kenney2021}.

-The pristine phases exhibit a structural instability.
-Let's take KV$_3$Sb$_5$ as an example.
-Its phonon band structure in Fig. \ref{fig1_str_phonon}(d) shows a softening accounstic phonon modes at the Brillouin Zone boundary near $M$ and $L$ points, indicating the strong instability.
-Extended to the $2\times 2$ supercell, the soft mode corresponds to a breathing phonon ($A_{1g}$ symmetry) of V atoms in the kagome lattice [Figs. \ref{fig1_str_phonon}(b) and (c)].
+The pristine phases exhibit structural instability.
+We take KV$_3$Sb$_5$ as an example.
+Its phonon band structure in Fig. \ref{fig1_str_phonon}(d) shows softening acoustic phonon modes at the Brillouin zone boundary near $M$ and $L$ points, indicating the strong instability.
+Extended to the $2\times 2$ supercell, the $M$-point soft mode corresponds to a breathing phonon ($A_{1g}$ symmetry) of V atoms in the kagome lattice [Figs. \ref{fig1_str_phonon}(b) and (c)].
 Breathing-in and out lead to two different structures.
-The SD structure forms when V1 (V2) atoms moves away (toward to) the center, which is similar to the known CDW of 1T TaS$_2$\cite{Wilson1975}, while the ISD structure forms by an inverse deformation to the SD.
+The SD structure forms when V1 (V2) atoms move away (toward) the center, which is similar to the known CDW in 1T TaS$_2$\cite{Wilson1975}.
+The ISD structure forms by an inverse deformation to the SD.
 Both SD and ISD exhibit an in-plane 2$\times$2 modulation of the structure.
-The 2$\times$2 superlattice have the same space group of $P6/mmm$ as the pristine phase but two inequivalent sites (V1 and V2).
+The superlattice shares the same space group of $P6/mmm$ as the pristine phase but has two inequivalent sites (i.e., V1 and V2 in Figs. \ref{fig1_str_phonon}) in the kagome plane.
+In addition, the $L$-point soft mode [Fig.\ref{fig1_str_phonon}(d)] indicates the existence of a $2\times 2 \times 2 $ reconstruction.
+We will first investigate the 2$\times$2 CDW and then discuss the inter-layer stacking pattern.